Getting Started with CodeMantis

 Before installing CodeMantis, make sure you have:

-- At least one coding agent CLI installed — either Claude Code (see Installing Claude Code) or OpenAI Codex (see Installing Codex).
-Having both is recommended — it unlocks per-task routing — but either alone is enough to use CodeMantis.
+- At least one coding agent CLI installed — Claude Code (see Installing Claude Code), OpenAI Codex (see Installing Codex), or OpenCode (see Installing OpenCode).
+You can install several — having Claude Code and Codex together unlocks per-task routing — but any one alone is enough to use CodeMantis.
+You do not need a terminal or npm to install them; see In-app install & sign-in below.

 - An active subscription for the agent(s) you install — Claude Pro ($20/mo) or Max ($100-200/mo) for Claude Code, or ChatGPT Plus/Pro/Business for OpenAI Codex.